Dr Kate Riegle van West

 Kate Riegle van West is an interdisciplinary artist interested in the health benefits of poi (a ball on the end of a cord swung in circular patterns around the body).
-She has studied poi in a variety of ways over the past decade, such as opening a flow arts storefront in Chicago, to creating a musical instrument rooted in poi during her MFA, to giving a TED talk on the potential value of poi.
-She is currently conducting PhD research on the effects of poi on physical and cognitive function in healthy older adults, the first study in the world to evaluate the potential health benefits of this art form.
+She has studied poi in a variety of ways over the past decade, such as opening a flow arts center in Chicago, creating a musical instrument rooted in poi during her MFA, and giving a TED talk about poi.
+She is currently conducting PhD research on the effects of poi on physical, cognitive, and emotional health in older adults.
 She graduated from Columbia College Chicago in 2011 with an M.F.A in Interdisciplinary Art and Media, and obtained her B.S. in Arts Technology from Illinois State University in 2007.

 Research | Current